John James Audubon: Starting out in business

 Audubon and Jean Ferdinand Rozier moved their merchant business partnership west at various stages, ending ultimately in Ste.
 Genevieve, Missouri, a former French colonial settlement west of the Mississippi River and south of St. Louis.
 Shipping goods ahead, Audubon and Rozier started a general store in Louisville, Kentucky on the Ohio River; the city had an increasingly important slave market and was the most important port between Pittsburgh and New Orleans.
 Soon he was drawing bird specimens again.
 He regularly burned his earlier efforts to force continuous improvement.
 He also took detailed field notes to document his drawings.

-Due to rising tensions with the British, President Jefferson ordered an embargo on British trade in 1808, hurting Audubon's trading business.
+Due to rising American tensions with the British, President Thomas Jefferson ordered an embargo on US trade with Britain in 1808, hurting Audubon's trading business.
 In 1810, Audubon moved his business further west to the less competitive Henderson, Kentucky, area.
 He and his small family took over an abandoned log cabin.
 In the fields and forests, Audubon wore typical frontier clothes and moccasins, having "a ball pouch, a buffalo horn filled with gunpowder, a butcher knife, and a tomahawk on his belt".

 He frequently turned to hunting and fishing to feed his family, as business was slow.
 On a prospecting trip down the Ohio River with a load of goods, Audubon joined up with Shawnee and Osage hunting parties, learning their methods, drawing specimens by the bonfire, and finally parting "like brethren".
 Audubon had great respect for Native Americans: "Whenever I meet Indians, I feel the greatness of our Creator in all its splendor, for there I see the man naked from His hand and yet free from acquired sorrow."
 Audubon also admired the skill of Kentucky riflemen and the "regulators", citizen lawmen who created a kind of justice on the Kentucky frontier.
 In his travel notes, he claims to have encountered Daniel Boone.